Olivier Rousteing: Other activities

 Rousteing designed the costumes for the opera, Renaissance – a 27-minute ballet with 22 dancers, which was choreographed by Sébastien Bertaud and opened at Opéra de Paris on 13 June 2017.

 Personal life

 Rousteing was adopted and is gay.
-Though he had previously believed he was mixed race because of his skin colour, in 2019, he discovered that he is fully African, with an Ethiopian birth mother and a Somali birth father.
+Though he had previously believed he was mixed race because of his skin colour, in 2019, he discovered that he is fully black, with a Somali birth mother from Djibouti and an Ethiopian birth father.
 The 2019 documentary Wonder Boy, written and directed by Anissa Bonnefont, examines his professional career and his search for his biological mother, who was aged 13 when she had him.